ScottORLY/catapult-reference-app-voice-ios/README.md

 directly) and replace the ```<replace me>``` placeholder with the URL of the server you set up in the steps above.

-> Make sure you do not have a trailing backslash in the URL
+> Make sure you do not have a trailing slash in the URL

 ## Running on the iOS Simulator
 - Select a simulated device from the target list and click the "Play" button